AHaliq/advpl-report/sections/theory.typ

   caption: [Parametricity Witness of Type Equality],
 )

 The standard book HoTT definition for equivalence $A equiv B$ is given as a contractible fibre.
 However it is also proposed that a more symmetric definition in terms of relations can be done as well.
+The proof is explored in lemma 2 of @trocq.

 #figure(
   $